Ingecom-Fr/ioig/README.md

 Select *IoIg Multi Protocol Dongle* on Device List:

-NOTE: DO NOT SELECT 'IoIg Data Interface' nor 'IoIg Event Interface'.
-Make sure the selection is 'IoIg Multi Protocol Dongle'
+NOTE: **DO NOT SELECT** 'IoIg Data Interface' or 'IoIg Event Interface'.
+Ensure that the selection is 'IoIg Multi Protocol Dongle'.

   * Select (WinUSB) on *Target Driver* box -> Click on Reinstall Driver Button